ColteRodriguez/PixLab/README.md

-# PixLab: Installation and Troubleshooting
+# PixLab: Installation, Troubleshooting, and Documentation
 With Dependencies!!

 # NOTICES: